nus-cs2113-AY2122S2/tp/docs/team/laiisaac.md

   - **Justification**: As part of separation of concerns, `TimerLogic` object manages the spawned timer object.

   - **Highlights**: The class had to be implemented correctly to avoid any unintended behaviour of threads.
-The class had to be refined over time due to new or changing requirements - e.g. allowing certain commands to be called whilst in the study session.
+It was refined over time due to new or changing requirements - e.g. allowing certain commands to be called whilst in the study session.
 Bugs from missed edge cases also led to us refining the logic of the class.

 - Add JUnit tests to TimerTest (Pull request